Lorage/student-course-generator/README.md

 The two main issues are as follows:
 1. There is no checking to see if that specific score/domain entry exists, so in some cases, you will see 2.L, 5.RF, etc.
 2. There is no domain-score order within score sets so far, due to how checking is done for score.
+3. 5 courses are required.
+The lack of score/domain checking means that scores may repeat if a student is maxed on all domains.

 ### TODO
 1. Write methods that allow for tests to run & write tests